|Image credit: Flickr|

 New Orleans is a gem of a town.
 People sip beer on Friday at noon in a pub facing Magazine Street, a street named for its shops (not its magazines!).
 Coffee shops garner a lazy anarchist feel -- kombucha and hipster zines sold by the dozen.
 Club Ms. Mae's, a local dive, was recently damaged by a pregnant woman who ran her car into its front doors.
 She barreled her car head-on into the building.
 The customers at the video poker slots did not lift up their heads from their poker machine, no concentration thwarted, and the woman stumbled out of her destroyed car demanding, "where's my drink?"
 If New Orleans is the city that care forgot, it seems someone has been recently paying attention.
 The Saints, the city's historically underachieving football team, has come out of Katrina oblivion with superstar wins.
 The Saints quarterback beat Dan Marino's record of most passing yards in a season.
 The Superdome looks spiffy and is emblazoned with a Mercedes Benz insignia, sign that big business is willing to support this recuperating town.
 New Orleans is a town more than a city.
 The city is enclosed within the civil parish of Orleans making it the smallest parish in the state.

-On my visit in the city I stayed in the Irish Channel, walking distance to Annunciation and Magazine streets.
+On my visit to the city, I stayed in the Irish Channel, walking distance to Annunciation and Magazine streets.
 Since the populace is rather small, I felt like a local again just after a few days.
 No matter what 'nabe you happen to be in: Bywater, Ninth Ward, New Orleans East, Bucktown, or wherever, this city is damn genuine friendly.

 Used to be one of the prime areas of residence among African Americans, a very well off part of town with a bad connotation due to racism and the high percentage of blacks.
 Is ruined because of 2005